Connect with others who understand.

 Because DMT infusions may involve expenses beyond copays, you may also want to explore other programs that can help with financial assistance for those out-of-pocket costs.

 The Multiple Sclerosis Foundation offers grants for transportation assistance, which helps people with MS get to medical appointments, and emergency assistance to help pay for rent or other utilities.
-You might consider applying for programs like these to offset costs that you incur while getting your infusions.
+You may want to look into these programs to help cover the costs of your infusion treatments.

 Talk With Others Who Understand

-On MyMSTeam, the social network for people with multiple sclerosis and their loved ones, more than 197,000 members come together to ask questions, give advice, and share their stories with others who understand life with MS.
+MyMSTeam is the social network for people with MS and their loved ones.
+On MyMSTeam, more than 215,000 members come together to ask questions, give advice, and share their stories with others who understand life with MS.

-Do you participate in a copay assistance program or receive another form of financial assistance with your infused DMT?
+Do you use a copay assistance program or other financial support for your infused DMT?
 Do you have advice for others looking to reduce drug-related expenses?
 Share your thoughts and experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.